Instructors: Classroom guidance

-- FAQs on classroom management (PDF)
+- FAQ: Managing your classroom (PDF)

-- Teaching resources and recommendations for fall 2021
+- Teaching resources and recommendations

 UCLA’s COVID-19 Response and Recovery Task Force has produced a detailed FAQ for faculty members teaching in the fall that addresses questions that are likely to surface as in-person teaching resumes, including: